 Loft insulation costs and savings

-We’ve worked out how much you can save on your energy bills and how long loft insulation will take to pay for itself.
+We’ve found out how much it costs to install and how long loft insulation will take to pay for itself.

-The payback time is very quick if you start from having no loft insulation at all.
-But we've found that even homes with existing loft insulation can save money by increasing the amount there is.
+The payback time is short if you started out with no loft insulation.
+But we've found that even homes with existing loft insulation can save money by increasing the amount.

 How much does loft insulation cost?